Casey1995/yahoo/README.md

 NOTE - Ensure you confirm SNS subscription notification soon after deploying the SNS resources.

+## Deployment:
+Clone this repository.
-Initialization: Navigate to your Terraform configuration directory and initialize Terraform.
+Navigate to the directory containing this Terraform configuration.
-*    terraform init
+Run terraform init to initialize the Terraform environment.
-Planning: Review the changes Terraform will perform.
-*    terraform plan
-Apply: Apply the changes to set up your AWS environment.
+Run terraform plan to review the changes to be applied.
-*    terraform apply
-Destroy (Optional): Remove all resources created by Terraform.
+Run terraform apply to apply the changes. terraform destroy to remove all resources created by Terraform.

-*    terraform destroy
-        To successfully destroy all the resources.
+NOTE - To successfully destroy all the resources.
 Ensure the S3 bucket is empty.
 Errors may occur when deleting S3 bucket with objects.